 3. What additional support might need to be put in place beyond the classroom?

-Our ‘On Track’ adapted curriculum approach for 2020-21 is divided into three distinct phases:
+Our ‘On Track’ adapted curriculum approach is divided into three distinct phases:

 Connect, consolidate and catch up.